SamanthaKwenaeetile/Hang_Game1/README.md

 # *How the user will play the hangman game *

 * The player of the hangman game will have to input a command into the mock terminal, when they enter a letter into the game which they will have gussed it will infrom the user if the letter they have enterd is the correct letter or word they have gussed.
 If it is the correct word they will have won the game if it is the incorrect letter or word an error message will then display it self and the user will then be asked to resubmit thier choice again.
+For the user to play again they run the game again.

 * Design flowchart
 ![alt text](images/Screenshot%202022-07-29%20at%208.31.53%20am.png)